exentio/koyomi-hdmi-lvds/README.md

 Vaio P before further development of the motherboard and to be used in hand-wired builds.

+The production of this board **has been sponsored by [JLCPCB](https://jlcpcb.com)**, they're my trusted PCB manufacturer and the recommended manufacturer for these boards.

 **⚠️ WARNING: at the moment of writing, the board hasn't been tested.**

 The board uses Texas Instruments' SN75LVDS83B LVDS transmitter and TFP401 DVI